Thimphu Drupchen or festival

 The 52nd Desi, Kitshelpa Dorji Namgyal, built the Lamai Lhakhang and the Mithrugpa Lhakhang.
 He also installed a statue of Mithrugpa (Akshobya), facing west.

-The Guru Lhakhang was built by the Thimphu Dzongpon, Kunzang Thinley, in 1886, under the direction of Karmapa Khachab Dorji.
-The Lhakhang houses images of Guru Nangsi Zilnon (complete triumph over all illusory appearances, or the great subjugator), the Guru Tshengye (eight manifestations of Guru Padmasambhava) and the Gongdue Lhatshog (images of Abhipraya Samaja).His late Majesty Jigme Dorji Wangchuck took the initiative of renovating the Dzong in 1962.
-The entire Dzong was rebuilt in traditional fashion, without nails or written plans.
+In 1886, the Thimphu Dzongpon, Kunzang Thinley, built the Guru Lhakhang under the direction of Karmapa Khachab Dorji.
+The Lhakhang houses images of Guru Nangsi Zilnon (complete triumph over all illusory appearances, or the great subjugator).
+The Guru Tshengye (eight manifestations of Guru Padmasambhava) and the Gongdue Lhatshog (images of Abhipraya Samaja).
+His late Majesty Jigme Dorji Wangchuck took the initiative of renovating the Dzong in 1962.
+They rebuilt the entire Dzong in traditional fashion, without using nails or written plans.

-How Tashichho Dzong was distroyed by Fire?
+How Tashi Chho Dzong in Thimphu was destroyed by Fire?

-How Tashichho Dzong was distroyed by Fire?
+How Tashichho Dzong was destroyed by Fire?

 Lama Gyalwa Lhanangpa.
 Tashichho Dzong was first constructed in 1216 A.D. by Lama Gyalwa Lhanangpa where Dechen Phodrang now stands above Thimphu.
 The Dzong was originally known as Dho-Ngon (Blue Stone) Dzong